 Carl Frankel is an award-winning author and entrepreneur.

 Since 2009, Frankel’s primary focus has been on sex and relationships.
-With the sex educator Sheri Winston, he runs the Center for the Intimate Arts, which publishes books on sex and relationships through its publishing imprint, Mango Garden Press, and offers online and in-person erotic and relationships education.
+He runs the Intimate Arts Center (formerly known as Sheri Winston’s Intimate Arts Center), which offers online sex education for adults and publishes books on sex and relationships through its imprint, Mango Garden Press.

 He conceived the notion of Erotopia, a land where people have a healthy relationship with sex, pleasure and connection, in the early 2000s.
 He began writing it in 2013 and finished it in 2019.

 Frankel started playing tennis at seven years old, supported himself as a teaching pro in Europe and the United States during his twenties, and continues to play at a high level, with great love and respect for the game.